SudeepGowda55/SwiftYield/README.md

 Visit the app on: `http://localhost:3000`.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-6. Now to interact with the smart contract and perform Flash Loan Arbitrage
+6. Now to interact with the bot and perform Flash Loan Arbitrage

-Note: update your private key and the newly deployed contract address

 ```
 cd packages/bot